Surgical Critical Care

 Pathway for ABEM Diplomates

 The ABS has received approval to offer a pathway for diplomates of the American Board of Emergency Medicine (ABEM) to obtain certification in surgical critical care.
-As these individuals will not have obtained substantial surgical experience during residency, ABEM diplomates will complete a preliminary year of surgical training prior to entering an SCC fellowship.
+As these individuals will not have obtained substantial surgical experience during residency, ABEM diplomates will complete a preliminary year of general surgery or vascular surgery training prior to entering an SCC fellowship.
 See our ABEM Pathway page for further information.